CFO vs Controller: Which Financial Leader Does Your Business Really Need?

 If you’re a business owner running a U.S. service company between $1M and $20M in revenue, here’s how we can help.

 Bennett Financials does not replace a good controller or bookkeeper.
 We don’t want to take over your financial operations or accounting systems.
-Instead, we build a strategic layer on top of accurate accounting—delivering the CFO function that growing businesses need without the full-time overhead.
+Instead, we build a strategic layer on top of accurate accounting—delivering the CFO function that growing businesses need without the full-time overhead, including tailored support for industries like staffing and recruitment firms.

 Here’s what that looks like in practice: